 Places and Spaces Database

-This social geography database documents locations of importance to the Washington, D.C.-area’s LGBTQ community.
+This social geography database documents locations of importance to the Washington, D.C.-area’s diverse LGBTQ communities.
 Our data begins in the 1920s and goes through today–a full 100 years of LGBTQ history told through space.

-The vibrant LGBTQ community in the Washington area today would not exist without the dedication and vision of remarkable people who came before.
+The vibrant and diverse LGBTQ communities in the Washington area today would not exist without the dedication and vision of remarkable people who came before.
 Since 2003, Rainbow History Project has given Community Pioneer awards to recognize noteworthy individuals and groups.

 Using our collection